intellect-sam/intellect-sam/README.md

 <h2> Welcome 👋 , I'm Aluko Samuel.</h2>

-I'm a software developer, specializing in building exceptional websites and mobile applications.
+I'm a Software Engineer, specializing in building exceptional websites and mobile applications.

 ## About me